hexinfra/gorox/README.md

     shell> go env -w CGO_ENABLED=0
     shell> go build

-On succeed, a "gorox" or "gorox.exe" binary will be generated.
+On succeed, a single "gorox" or "gorox.exe" binary will be generated.

 Now, you can try to change some webapps under "apps/examples/", and build again.
 To follow Gorox's convention, put your new Web applications under "apps/" and